+Faulkner University expects students to live and conduct themselves in a manner consistent with biblical principles.
 The pursuit of excellence in Christian behavior or action is a visible sign of spiritual growth and development.
 The courtesy and good manners of a Christian's conduct are an expression of inward and personal strength of character.

 The University expects students to exhibit behaviors and actions consistent with biblical principles and the University's policy, procedures, principles or regulations at all times while a student at Faulkner and when participating in any University sanctioned event on or off campus.
 Detailed conduct regulations appear in the Student Handbook, published on the University's web site.
-Representative of these are the following:
+It is the student's responsibility to read and understand this information, as they serve as the central guide for all students who live and learn within the Faulkner community.